Ancient history of Scotland

 Around 6000 BC the land bridge to Europe disappeared into the sea, and Britain was an island.
 The Mesolithic period gave way to the Neolithic (4000 BC to 2500 BC), and people began to abandon their nomadic hunter gatherer lifestyle to settle down and farm the land.
 Although evidence of this change exists in the form of Neolithic tools, more obvious are the monuments people began building during the Neolithic period.

-Barrows, cairns and chambered tombs were constructed to house the dead, and communities constructed monuments such as henges, cursus monuments, stone circles and standing stones, the purpose of which is still being debated.
+Barrows, cairns and chambered cairns were constructed to house the dead, and communities constructed monuments such as henges, cursus monuments, stone circles and standing stones, the purpose of which is still being debated.
 Little immediately visible remains of the settlements that these people lived in, presumably because their buildings were made of wood and have rotted away in the soil.
 However, in Orkney where there were few trees, the people built in stone.

 Skara Brae is a Neolithic village complex in Orkney that was uncovered after a storm in 1850 destroyed the sand dunes that had protected it for centuries.
 It was occupied between 3100 and 2500 BC, making it older than the pyramids in Egypt.